 Abstract Purpose The encouraging initial results of gastrocystoplasty led us to perform it for failed bladder exstrophy closure.
 We assess the functional outcome of the augmented bladder and evaluate complications related directly to use of the stomach in this specific group of children.
 Materials and Methods We performed gastrocystoplasty in 22 children an average of 9.5 years old with a small, poorly compliant bladder after staged reconstruction of bladder exstrophy failed.
 Followup ...

-Known for Bladder Capacity |
+Also Ranks for: Bladder Capacity |

 Les troubles mictionnels persistant après traitement d'une valve de l'urètre postérieur: incidence et sémiologie